TACC/tacc-containers/README.md

 | [tacc/tacc-ubuntu18-mvapich2.3-psm2](#omni-path-base-mvapich2-images)  |   | X |   |   |
 | [tacc/tacc-ubuntu18-impi19.0.7-common](#common-base-intel-mpi-images)  | X | X |   | X |

+> The singularity version of these containers should be invoked with `singularity run`, and any modifications to `ENTRYPOINT` on the docker side may disrupt function.

 ## Contents

 * [Container Descriptions](#container-descriptions)